Dark background image

 • invoking sanctions against suppliers that fail to improve their performance in line with an action plan or seriously violate our supplier code of conduct, including the termination of the business relationship.

-The organisation requires HR professionals and Supply Chain Managers within the organisation to complete training on modern slavery.
+• requires all HR Professionals and Supply Chain Managers to complete training on modern slavery and update this every 3 years;

 • our business’s purchasing practices, which influence supply chain conditions and which should therefore be designed to prevent purchases at unrealistically low prices, the use of labour engaged on unrealistically low wages or wages below a country’s national minimum wage, or the provision of products by an unrealistic deadline;